EleutherAI/project-menu/README.md

 #### [Project Proposals](https://github.com/EleutherAI/project-menu/issues/new?assignees=&labels=&template=project.md)

 Have a research idea fully formed but need assistance executing it?
 Open a project proposal and tell us what kind of help you need.

+## Usage Tips

+### Upvote Good Contributions

+You can use the :thumbsup: reaction to vote for your favorite ideas!
+Upvote __the first comment__ of the ideas you like or experiments you wish you had the results for.
+To see a list of open issues sorted by upvotes, [click here](https://github.com/EleutherAI/project-menu/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).

+### Tagging Posts

+Due to GitHub limitations, people who are not members of the EleutherAI organization on GitHub cannot modify tags on issues.
+If you would like your tags changed, please mention `@stellaathena` in the comments.